-Convex and Concave is one of Escher’s best-known works, a narrative print brimming with elements that can be interpreted in two ways.
-Nigh on two years later, in February 1957, he created a lithograph on the same subject, albeit with an image that is a lot more concise.
+Convex and Concave is one of Escher’s best-known works.
+It is a narrative print brimming with elements that can be interpreted in two ways.
+About two years later, in February 1957, he created a lithograph on the same subject, albeit with an image that is a lot more concise.

-Compared to Convex and Concave this seems like a simple print but appearances can be deceptive, as Escher shows so consistently in his work.
-By encouraging the viewer to make these double interpretations with simple shapes, the viewer is kept looking for the logic behind these Möbius strips filled with craters and/or Toffifee candies.
+Compared to Convex and Concave this seems like a simple print, but appearances can be deceptive, as Escher shows so consistently in his work.
+By encouraging the viewer to make these double interpretations with simple shapes, the viewer keeps on searching for the logic behind these Möbius strips filled with craters and/or Toffifee candies.